codefresh-io/cap-docs.codefresh.io/_docs/installation/codefresh-on-prem-upgrade.md

   - /docs/enterprise/codefresh-on-prem-upgrade/
 toc: true
 ---
-Upgrade the Codefresh on-premises platform to the latest version:
+Upgrade the Codefresh On-premises platform to the latest version:
 * Prepare for the upgrade: _Before_ the upgrade, based on the version you are upgrading to, complete the required tasks
-* Upgrade the platform
+* Upgrade On-premises
 * Complete post-upgrade configuration: If needed, also based on the version you are upgrading to, complete the required tasks